worachat-dev/Diabetes-ML-Prediction-dev/README.md

 # Diabetes Prediction using Decision Tree

 This project demonstrates the use of a Decision Tree Classifier to predict diabetes based on medical diagnostic measurements.
 It includes data exploration, multiple visualizations, and model evaluation to provide a comprehensive analysis of the dataset.

-## Overview

-The goal of this project is to predict the occurrence of diabetes in patients using a decision tree classifier.
-The dataset used contains various medical attributes such as glucose level, blood pressure, and age.
-The project involves data cleaning, visualization, model training, and evaluation.

-### Key Components

-- **Overview**: Brief introduction to the project.
-- **Features**: Lists the key functionalities of the notebook.
-- **Installation**: Instructions on how to set up the environment.
-- **Usage**: Steps to run the notebook.
-- **Visualizations**: Descriptions and example images of the visualizations (placeholders for where the actual images should be).
-- **Model Evaluation**: Sample outputs for model evaluation metrics.
-- **References**: Academic sources supporting the methods used.

-This README provides a detailed guide for users to understand, set up, and run your project while giving them insights into the visualizations and model evaluation methods used.
-Feel free to adjust the content or formatting to better fit your project.

 ## Features